 In addition, although the 20 agencies that developed AI use case inventories submitted them to OMB consistent with guidance from the federal CIO Council, they did not always identify and follow requirements within the CIO Council's guidance.
 Specifically, our analysis found that five agencies provided comprehensive information for each of their reported use cases while the other 15 had instances of incomplete and inaccurate data.
-For example, some inventories did not include required data elements, such as the Al life cycle stage.
-In addition, two inventories included Al uses that were later determined by the agencies to not be Al. Maintaining comprehensive and accurate Al use case inventories with quality information is critical for the government to have awareness of its Al capabilities and for agency leaders to make important decisions.
-Without an accurate inventory, the government's implementation, oversight, and management of Al can be based on faulty data.
+For example, some inventories did not include required data elements, such as the AI life cycle stage.
+In addition, two inventories included AI uses that were later determined by the agencies to not be AI.
+Maintaining comprehensive and accurate AI use a"Other" includes AI use cases that did not clearly fit into one of the identified use case types.